 Since the first Denissov watches has appeared they were always on the top of the quality of Russian watch industry.
 And as such they were also top priced.
 At the beginning Denissov watches used russian mechanical movements, but Denissov soon moved to swiss and japan movements (but from the higher quality lines).

-I owe one watch with Poljot 3133 movement.
-It's a Coalition USA/Roosvelt watch, which was issued in 2005 as part of Coalition collection which was dedicated to 60's anniversary of the end of WW2.
+I used to have two watches with Poljot 3133 movement.
+They were both from a Coalition USA/Roosvelt collection, which was issued in 2005 and was dedicated to 60's anniversary of the end of WW2.
 This collection consist of four watches - USSR/Stalin, USA/Roosvelt, UK/Churchill and France/De Gaulle.
 Beside USA I used to have also USSR model, the remaining two were never here.
 This collection is still available but only as a joint collection and can only be bought all four together.